Hansa Teutonica

 Hansa Teutonica is a German board game designed by Andreas Steding and published by Argentum Verlag in 2009.
-It placed in the top 10 at the Deutscher Spiele Preis.
+It ranked in the top 10 at the Deutscher Spiele Preis.

-The game can be played with 2–5 players.
-In addition to the core set, an expansion has been published that adds new rules and modes of play.
+The game supports 2–5 players.
+Beyond the core set, an expansion has been published, introducing new rules and gameplay modes.

 Gameplay

-The game's theme centers around the Hanseatic League, a group of German cities that formed a trading area in the Middle Ages, and the merchants who traded among them.
-The object of the game is to have the largest number of victory points at game's end; these can be obtained through a variety of methods.
-Each player must strike a balance between attaining these points and enhancing their own ability to secure additional points at a later stage in the game.
+The game's theme centers on the Hanseatic League, a group of German cities that formed a trading network in the Middle Ages, and the merchants who traded among them.
+The objective of the game is to accumulate the most victory points by the end of the game, which can be achieved through various methods.
+Each player must balance accumulating these points with enhancing their capacity to secure additional points in later stages of the game.

-Multi-Touch Conversion

-By June 2012 Machine Code Games, LLC completed an electronic conversion of the game to the multi-touch platform.
-Online sales of the electronic version are managed by Mesa Mundi, Inc. This version remains faithful to the original rules but makes for faster sessions because the game engine automates setup and the calculation of player movement.
-From the main menu players choose 3 to 6 positions around an elongated version of the standard game board (re-sized to match the 16:9 aspect ratio of HDTV screens).
-Sound effects and a medieval-styled theme (created by musician Braethun Bharathae-Lane) accompany mtHansa Teutonic.